paulmmoore3416/Pokemon-Go-Stats/README.md

 - Set the Pages source to the `gh-pages` branch (or `production`) and configure automatic cache headers.
 - Add lightweight Lighthouse checks to the CI workflow and fail merges below thresholds.
 - Add small end-to-end tests for UI interactions (puppeteer/playwright) to keep quality high on high-traffic sites.

+## Next steps & recommended improvements

+See `docs/RECOMMENDATIONS.md` for the prioritized enhancements (Playwright tests, Lighthouse CI, visual regression, and automation) which will help maintain this as a living, high-quality project.